Configure and activate AudioHook Monitor in Genesys Cloud

 5. Select the Details tab.

 6. To activate the integration, click Inactive.
-The Change Status dialog appears and asks you to confirm that you want to activate AudioHook Monitor.
+The Change Status dialog appears and asks you to confirm that you want to activate the AudioHook Monitor.

 7. Click Yes